Written By: Parvati Shallow

 3. Give the lunch server or the custodian a high five and a compliment.
 Thank them for always showing up, and let them know how much you appreciate the great work they do.
 Take it one step further by sticking around for a few more minutes and asking them about their lives.
 For example, “Hey, I’ve always been curious, what do you love to do outside of work?"

-Parvati Shallow is a Life & Business Coach and yoga teacher.
+Parvati Shallow is a Life & Business Coach, speaker and yoga teacher.
 As a three-time competitor and winner of CBS’s hit series SURVIVOR, she learned that kindness can coexist with competition.
-In her coaching work, she helps people to create the life of their dreams in service to their own hearts and empowered from the inside out.
-Starting in 2019, she will be a CharacterStrong presenter.
-You can find her on sunny days cruising the streets of Venice, California with her husband John and her new baby girl Ama.
+Her adventures since then have shown her that we are all far more powerful than we think, and her speaking career has taken her to universities and college campuses throughout the United States to spread the message of courage, resilience and how great life can get when we dig deep and take care of each other.
+On sunny days you’ll find her cruising the streets of Venice, California with her husband John and her new baby girl Ama.